 Dayton

-Dayton (est. 136,862 — U.S. Census Bureau, 2023 ACS) is the county seat and the Dayton metro's urban core.
-The city has experienced significant population decline from its mid-20th century peak and has some of the most concentrated poverty in Ohio.
-Dayton Municipal Court handles all city-level misdemeanor and traffic matters separately from Common Pleas.
-The opioid crisis has generated drug-related filings at above-average rates for a city of Dayton's current size.
+Dayton (est. pop.
+137,000 — U.S. Census Bureau, 2023 ACS) is the county seat and a historically significant manufacturing city whose population has declined substantially from its mid-20th century peak.
+Dayton Municipal Court handles city-level misdemeanor and traffic matters separately from Common Pleas.
+The opioid crisis generated above-average drug-related court filing volume that remains elevated.
+The city has a large African American community on the west side and a growing Somali and international refugee population.

 Kettering

-Kettering (est. 55,000 — U.S. Census Bureau, 2023 ACS) is the county's largest suburb, south of Dayton.
-Kettering has its own Municipal Court for local misdemeanor and traffic matters, separate from both Dayton Municipal Court and Montgomery County Common Pleas.
-Kettering's more affluent and stable character produces a lower records density than Dayton's urban core.
+Kettering (est. pop.
+55,000 — U.S. Census Bureau, 2023 ACS) is the county's largest suburb, bordering Dayton's southern edge.
+Kettering has its own Kettering Municipal Court for local misdemeanor and traffic matters.
+Kettering's more stable and affluent suburban character produces lower records density than Dayton's urban core, but Kettering Municipal Court is frequently relevant for searches involving south Dayton metro addresses.

 Common search scenarios